-PALM-3000 will be available for PHARO science, shared-risk SWIFT science, and private instrument observations in 2014A.
+PALM-3000 will be available for PHARO science, shared-risk SWIFT science, and private instrument observations in 2014B.

-The current performance of 160nm RMS has been demonstrated with V = 8 guide stars, which however does approximately meets the design specification.
+The current performance of 160nm RMS has been demonstrated with V = 8 guide stars, which does approximately meet the design specification.
 Certain wavefront sensor camera issues are currently suspected of limiting performance on brightest stars (operating AO at fastest frame rates), and are under active investigation.

 Is currently operational at the summit.

 Is performing routine science in both AO-fed and AO-passthrough (seeing-limited) operation.

 Coronagraph + CAL is performing routine science in a large exoplanet imaging and spectroscopic survey.

 Fiber Nuller (private; PI: G. Serabyn, JPL)

 Initial FN tests with PALM-3000 successful in June 2012.